-These differences between needs and wants helps to shed light on whether or not marketing campaigns and advertising can actually meet people’s wants and needs.
-Neither a marketing agency or any other social force can create the physical and emotional aspects of being human.
-However, marketing and social forces can influence and person’s wants and needs.
+These differences between the customer’s wants and needs help to shed light on whether or not marketing campaigns and advertising can actually meet people’s wants and needs.
+Neither a marketing agency nor any other social force can create the physical and emotional aspects of being human.
+However, marketing and social forces can influence and customer’s wants and needs.
 A major role of a marketing agency is to help develop and promote products or services by simulating a customer’s specific want for a specific brand that helps them better satisfy one or more of their needs.

 Akio Morita (late CEO of Sony) once said:

 Our plan is to lead the public with new products rather than ask them what kind of products they want.
 The public does not know what is possible, but we do.
 So instead of doing a lot of marketing research, we refine our thinking on a product and its use and try to create a market for it by educating and communicating with the public.
 (1)

 In fact, the Chrysler Minivan was developed with little or no market research.
 (You’re welcome, Karen.)
 In comparison, the Ford Edsel, New Coke, and McDonald’s Mclean low-fat burger, were all flops that were developed with a lot of customer feedback.
 (2)